mappu/miqt/README.md

 *Tested with Raymii Qt 5.15 / Android SDK 31 / Android NDK 22*

-Miqt supports compiling for Android.
+MIQT supports compiling for Android.
 Some extra steps are required to bridge the Java, C++, Go worlds.

 ![](doc/android-architecture.png)